AlmogMeirov/Mail/README.md

 ```bash
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' mail-server-1
 ```
 2. You will get an IP address.
-Copy the result (e.g., 172.19.0.2) and run the following command:
+Copy the result (e.g., `172.19.0.2`) and run the following command:

 ```bash
 docker exec -it mail-client-1 python3 client.py 172.19.0.2 8080
 ```
-Replace the IP and port with the IP you got and the same port used in the server.
+Replace the client container's name, IP and port with the client container's name and IP you got and the same port used in the server.

 ### To stop all running containers, remove the server container, and free the bound port: